 I love Jacaranda season in Pretoria.
 Everything turns purple and people tend to play outside more.
 Yup, locals and tourists pop out from all over and the streets – particularly in the Old East of Pretoria – are filled with youngsters riding their bikes, lovers taking late afternoon strolls, fit dads putting tekkies to tar, pushing the THULE strollers ahead, and elderly couples indulging in slow walks among the Jacarandas.
 It’s almost like with Christmas, when the city’s famous Lawley Street lights up with all kinds of Christmas decorations and lights.
 It’s an unspoken invitation for the community to crawl out of their comfort zones and enjoy some quality time outside.
 Or, to explore some beautiful jacaranda running routes.

-I’ve taken the liberty of putting together four Jacaranda running routes over the past couple of years.
-These routes are perfect to run during the purple season and can be adapted or done multiple times for you to reach your desired distance.
-It might not be the exact kilometers, but round about.
-The idea is to share some of the most beautiful Jacaranda streets in Pretoria with you.
+So, I’ve put together four running routes in Pretoria for you to explore.
+These are some of the most beautiful running routes in Pretoria and they are perfect to run during the purple season.
+They can be adapted or done multiple times for you to reach your desired distance and while it might not be the exact kilometers, it’s close enough.
+The idea is to share some of the most scenic jogging paths Pretoria, South Africa has to offer.
 Not feeling fit enough to take on these routes?
-Trust me… You won’t even notice the distance as these stunning Jacaranda streets are bound to distract from the challenge.
+Trust me… You won’t even notice the distance as these stunning Jacaranda-lined streets in Pretoria are bound to distract from the challenge.

-All the routes are circle routes – some starting and finishing at the lovely Greenlyn Village Centre in Menlo Park and some at the famous Union Buildings.
+All these Pretoria jogging routes are circle routes – some starting and finishing at the lovely Greenlyn Village Centre in Menlo Park and some at the famous Union Buildings.
 Greenlyn Village Centre is central and a good base to start from and to end off at.
 They have a lovely Stodels Garden Centre, a couple of really cool restaurants and coffee shops, the Afriforum Theatre, an Oasis water shop for if you forgot your water bottle and even a Spar, brand-new Dis-Chem and one of my favourite fashion shops – Bloo The Studio – just across the road.
-The routes starting here mainly take you through the streets of Brooklyn and a bit of Menlo Park.
-The route from the Union Building runs along Government Street and takes you through gloriously purple streets that pass properties like the French Embassy and more.
-My mission was simple: To include some of the most beautiful Jacaranda-lined streets in Pretoria for the most wonderful run.
+The running routes starting here mainly take you through the streets of Brooklyn and a bit of Menlo Park, while the Jacaranda run from the Union Buildings takes you along Government Street and through gloriously purple streets that pass some of Pretoria’s most beautiful, older properties and many embassies.
+My mission was simple: to include some of the best places to jog in Pretoria during Jacaranda Season.

 Easy-Way-Out Purple Running Route